 A SPAC IPO Renaissance and the De-SPAC Communications Necessities

 SPACs – Special Purpose Acquisition Companies – have risen to prominence over the last few years.
-Another way to look at a SPAC might be to call it a SPAC “IPM” – for Initial Public Merger.
+Another way to look at a SPAC IPO might be to call it a SPAC “IPM” – for Initial Public Merger.
 The transaction structure provides for a publicly-listed shell corporation to acquire/merge with an operating business, which becomes the publicly-traded company following completion of the transaction process.
 As of June 30, 2020, there were more than 100 publicly-listed SPACs, holding more than $30 billion in cash, in the process of identifying potential operating company merger partners.

 Source: https://blog.businesswire.com/a-spac-ipo-renaissance-and-the-de-spac-communications-necessities